-If you want a shot at that campsite, arrive much earlier than you think.
+If you want a shot at that campsite, arrive earlier than you think necessary.
 This also means that you need to know the campground you plan on staying at.

 Plan some games or get some work done while waiting.
-Prepare some snacks so you won’t be hangry.
+Prepare some snacks so you won’t be hungry.
 And when others start showing up behind you in line, you’ll know you got there in time!

 Mondays and Tuesdays are also good days to consider trying to snag a first-come, first-serve site.
 The beginning of the week makes for a great chance at getting into your ideal spot.

-Have 2 People At 2 Different Campgrounds
+3. Have 2 People At 2 Different Campgrounds

 Again, performing a bit of research ahead of time to know the campground(s) will help you decide where to set up your family or friends to wait in line.

 However, be sure to have walkie-talkies or another form of communication on hand to attempt this strategy.
 Cell signals are almost always nonexistent in National Parks.

-If Possible, Plan Your Visit During the Off-Season
+4. Plan Your Visit During the Off-Season

 But if you’d rather spend your precious time exploring the trails or boating or watching wildlife, then visit during the off-season.

-Be Flexible and Adaptable
+6. Be Flexible and Adaptable

 I’ve mentioned finding your perfect spot, but perfect doesn’t mean scoring the best site in the park.
 Perfect means you got a camping spot at the park you wanted to explore.